Salesmanship Merit Badge

 Research the market to be sure the product or service meets the needs of customers.

-Learn all about the product or service to be sold.
+Learn all about the product to be sold.

 If possible, visit the location where the product is built and learn how it is constructed.
 If a service is being sold, learn about the benefits of the service to the customer.

-Follow up with customers after their purchase to confirm their satisfaction and discuss their concerns about the product or service.
+Follow up with customers after their purchase to confirm their satisfaction and discuss their concerns about the product.

-Write and present a sales plan for a product or service and a sales territory assigned by your counselor.
+Write and present a sales plan for a product and a sales territory assigned by your counselor.

 Make a sales presentation of a product or service assigned by your counselor.